Sex Therapy in Chicago

-Our sexuality is such an important part of our identities, but sex, and sexual issues, often go unspoken inside and outside of therapy.
+Our sexuality is such an important part of our identities, but our sex life and sexual issues often go unspoken inside and outside of psychotherapy.
 As humans, we are innately social and sexual beings.
-However, even though sexuality plays a significant role in our lives – by allowing procreation, bonding and the experience of pleasure – sex and sexual issues are rarely discussed; they are kept taboo in therapy, and especially in social relationships.
+However, even though human sexuality plays a significant role in our well-being—by allowing procreation, bonding, and the experience of pleasure—these topics are rarely discussed.
+They remain taboo in mental health sessions and social relationships, even though addressing them is vital for overall sexual health.

-If you had parents/caretakers who did not have the knowledge, skills or desire to talk openly about sex and healthy sexuality, your entire sexual education could have taken place in junior high sex ed. class.
+If you had parents or caretakers who did not have the knowledge, skills, or desire to talk openly about sex and healthy sexuality, your entire sexuality education could have taken place in a junior high classroom.
 And honestly, what do you remember from that experience besides where babies come from?
-Instead of learning about masturbation and pleasure, how to practice safe sex, what consent is, and how to find and access sexual health resources, our sex education is often rooted in fear as we’re constantly reminded about the dangers of sex and how to avoid STDs.
+Instead of learning about masturbation and pleasure, how to practice safe sex, what consent is, and how to access sexual health resources, our early education is often rooted in fear, focusing on the dangers of sex rather than your overall wellness.

-With limited and inaccurate information circulating about sex in our world, this can actually perpetuate sexual dysfunctions that go unaddressed.
-Consequences of a poor sexual education and living in a society where shame and sex can often go hand in hand, are shame, fear of exploring gender, sexual interest, the inability to express our sexual needs with our partners, and even feeling broken.
+With limited information circulating about human sexuality, sexual dysfunction can often go unaddressed, directly impacting your sex life and relationship satisfaction.
+Consequences of a poor sexuality education and living in a society where shame and sex often go hand in hand include fear of exploring gender or sexual orientation, an inability to express needs to a partner, and even feeling broken.
+Sex therapy sessions offer a safe space to address these sexual problems and reclaim your sexual health.

 You might already feel like you will never be loved or experience pleasure, and perhaps you’ve given up on relationship altogether, but our practice is here to help you challenge these negative socio-cultural messages about sex, rewrite your own sexual narrative and help you feel more connected to your body and navigate relationships in a more assertive and confident way!